Mating preferences: Resources

 Males with the ability and willingness to provide resources are highly desirable to females.
 In our evolutionary past, this would have been demonstrated through the ability to provide food, shelter, and protection.
 In modern day humans, cues to high resource acquisition are presented in different ways.
 Cross-culturally, females show an increased preference for economic resources than do males, and those males who marry at a certain age tend to earn significantly more than males of the same age who do not marry.
 As females often choose mates young, the amount of resources that they actually possess may be small.
 Therefore, females seek traits indicative of potential resource acquisition ability such as a good education, ambition, and career potential.
 If a male becomes unemployed or lazy, the female is far more likely to discontinue the relationship with them.
 In fact, even clothing can act as a cue for sexual selection, with females being more willing to engage in relationships with men wearing high status clothing.

 Age

 Age is another trait which is sexually selected by females.
 Studies have consistently found that females tend to select mates that are roughly 4 years older than themselves, and this even applies cross-culturally.
 Older men are much more likely to be financially secure and further along in their career, thus able to provide greater economic resources to the female and any future offspring.

 Male mate preferences

-It is a well-known fact that men assign as far greater salience to the attractiveness of a potential mate when considering their mating preference than women do.
+It is a well-known fact that men assign greater salience to the attractiveness of a potential mate when considering their mating preference than women do.